evelyn0414/L46/README.md

 conda activate flamby
 ```

-If (like in Windows), the make command does not work (as in acs-gpu ended up with the following error)
+If the make command does not work ((like in Windows, or as in acs-gpu, ended up with the following error)
 ```python resize_images.py
 /bin/sh: 2: /opt/conda/envs/flamby/bin/pip: not found
 make: *** [Makefile:8: install] Error 127